GitHub-Actions-migration-hands-on/azure-devops-terraform-oidc-ci-cd/README.md

 There are three approaches shown in the code for credential free deployment of Azure resources from Azure DevOps.

-The preferred method is to use OIDC with a User Assigned Managed Identity since this does not require elevated permissions in Azure Active Directory and has a longer token timeout than an App Registration.
+The preferred method is to use OIDC with a User Assigned Managed Identity since this does not require elevated permissions in Microsoft Entra ID and has a longer token timeout than an App Registration.
 However the code also shows the Service Principal approach for those that prefer that method.
-If you choose the Service Principal approach then the account creating the infrastructure will need permission to create Applications in Azure Active Directory.
+If you choose the Service Principal approach then the account creating the infrastructure will need permission to create Applications in Microsoft Entra ID.

 The default option is `oidc-with-user-assigned-managed-identity`.